gototheskinny/MotionPhotoMuxerGUI/README.md

 GUI

+Written by ChatGPT 3.5 March 24 2023.
+Guided AND Debugged by ME(i don't know anything about py coding) for **HOURS**
 *****For GUI you also need: a Windows PC that supports python 3.
 And you need to run this "requirement installer" .bat to use it properly.